Our History

 Legislative and Policy Milestones

-State Aid Reforms: For five consecutive years, NYSASCSD’s proposals were included in the education funding formula within influenced the State Budget, driving significant increases in aid for high-need, lower-wealth districts.
+State Aid Reforms: For five consecutive years, SCSD’s proposals were included in the education funding formula within influenced the State Budget, driving significant increases in aid for high-need, lower-wealth districts.

 Real Property Tax Reform: The Association’s “Basic Shelter Exemption” concept directly informed the Governor’s STAR program, providing relief to homeowners across New York.

-HURD Aid: In 1987, NYSASCSD preserved $100 million annually in HURD Aid, later freezing its phase-out from 1994 to 2007.
+HURD Aid: In 1987, SCSD preserved $100 million annually in HURD Aid, later freezing its phase-out from 1994 to 2007.
 This effort cumulatively saved districts hundreds of millions in state revenue.

 Litigation and Advocacy